phil-gg/configure-wsl2/README.md

  - Better developers & maintainers than me have said; _"It would be much better if most derivative distro projects were just a configuration script on top of the parent distro"_; so that is what this project is.
  - The use case / manifesto for Plow (& Configure WSL dotfiles) is:  _"I am required to work on a Windows laptop at work, but I have local admin for said Windows laptop, and I can use the WSL Windows component.
 Let's turn Debian on WSL into the best possible native Windows application window, containing a full, graphical KDE-based Linux environment."_

+## Idiosyncracies
+ - I use 1password for my secrets management; this is heavily integrated into the scripts.
+ - I have a custom AU locale, a gb/uk keyboard, and Brisbane timezone, all in `04-keyboard-timezone-locale-WSL-Debian.sh`.
+This shows you how I manage the warring configurations of Debian (debconf) vs. systemd but you will likely want to fork and set your own preferences there.

 ## Configuration Instructions

 1. Install WSL on Windows host